mallorbc/Finetune_LLMs/finetuning_repo/README.md

 ### trl Lora Finetuning

-For Lora finetuning, it uses less resouces than full finetuning while being near the same performance.
+For Lora finetuning, it uses fewer resources than full finetuning while being near the same performance.

 Options for running are:
 1. Lora